matfantinel/fantinel.dev/cms/articles/2021-01-30-web-images-modern-formats.md

 Of course, different websites have different needs and situations.
 Make sure to adapt the code to your specific need.

 It's also worth noting that most phones use a HiDPI mode.
-This means that ///even though the reported width for the phone above is 375px, the browser will likely use a higher resolution to load the images/// (usually 2x), in order to serve a higher quality image.
+This means that ==even though the reported width for the phone above is 375px, the browser will likely use a higher resolution to load the images== (usually 2x), in order to serve a higher quality image.

 ## Lazy Loading and Async Decoding